Edit Page

 e.g. '5' (in PATCH /product/5)

-* For PATCH (RESTful) requests, pass in body parameters with the same name as the attributes defined on your model to set those values on the desired record.
+* JSON For PATCH (RESTful) requests, pass in body parameters with the same name as the attributes defined on your model to set those values on the desired record.
 For GET (shortcut) requests, add the parameters to the query string.

 Example